aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 ### Impossible to express collections of a _type union_

-Similar to the issue with generating method overrides, there is no way in statically typed languages to express a collection of a _type union_.
+Similar to the issue with generating method overrides, there is no way in affected languages to express a collection of a _type union_.

 ```java
 public class CfnAlias {